Keto Low Carb Lupin FatHead Pizza Base. 2g carbs for 1/4 !!!

 - lightly beat egg with a fork, stir in salt and set aside.

 - blitz mozzarella in a food mixer for a few seconds until it turns to crumbs, then transfer to a large mixing bowl.

-- stir the cheese to cool it down a little, then add beaten egg, stirring vigorously.
+- let the melted cheese cool down a little, then add beaten egg, stirring vigorously.